gabrielrf96/html-artisan/README.md

     The element or elements returned by the generator function can be expressed in any of the ways accepted by HTML Artisan:
     - An HTML element.
     - A single string.
-    - An array representing another 'call' to HtmlArtisan.
+    - An array representing another 'call' to HtmlArtisan (an ***HTML Artisan array expression***).
+If you intend to return a single HTML Artisan array expression, it will need to be enclosed in additional Array brackects.
+Otherwise, HTML Artisan will have no way to know if it's an array expression, or an array of children.
     - Another generator function (nesting is possible).

     Of course, any combination of these formats is also accepted within the same generator function.